omarelb/omarelb.github.io/_posts/2019-08-21-variational-bayes.md

 In words, the posterior is given by a product of the **likelihood** $$P(y_{1:n} \vert\theta)$$ and the **prior** $$P(\theta)$$, **normalized by the evidence** $$P(y_{1:n})$$.

+{% capture newpath %}{{ page.header.teaser }}{% endcapture %}
+{% capture caption %} Sketch of the Bayesian update.
+The posterior (blue) is obtained after multiplying the prior (red) with the likelihood (black).
+In a sequential estimation procedure, the new prior is the posterior obtained in the previous step. {% endcapture %}
+{% include figure.html src=newpath caption=caption %}

 The likelihood is often seen as a function of $$\theta$$, and tells us how likely it is to have observed our data given a specific setting of the parameters. **The prior encapsulates beliefs** we have about the parameters before observing any data.

 After obtaining the posterior distribution, **we would like to report a summary** of it.
 We usually do this by providing a **point estimate and an uncertainty** surrounding the estimate.
 A point estimate may for example be given by the **posterior mean or mode**, and uncertainty by the **posterior (co)variances**.